Light-Cone Gauge in Non-Relativistic AdS$_5\times$S$^5$ String Theory: String Newton-Cartan data

 and

 In this set of coordinates the AdS$_5\times$S$^5$ metric reads as

 where

 In these coordinates, there is \emph{only one choice} of $s_1$ entering in (\ref{our_resc1}) and (\ref{our_resc2}) which produces a sensible non-relativistic action.
-This choice is $s_1 = 1$, and it produces an AdS$_2$ divergent part of the metric where the $\mathfrak{sl}(2, \mathbb{R})$ algebra coming from the contraction of $\mathfrak{so}(4,2)$ is acting on.
+This choice is $s_1 = 1$, i.e. the index associated to the $\rho$ coordinate, and it produces an AdS$_2$ divergent part of the metric where the $\mathfrak{sl}(2, \mathbb{R})$ algebra coming from the contraction of $\mathfrak{so}(4,2)$ is acting on.
 All other choices of $s_1$ will produce a divergent part of the metric which is the $\mathbb{R}$ metric, and this is not the non-relativistic model described in \cite{Gomis:2005pg}.

-Therefore, for the unique sensible choice $s_1 = 1$, the coordinate rescaling induced by the algebra contraction (\ref{our_resc1}) and (\ref{our_resc2}) is
+Therefore, for the unique sensible choice $s_1 = 1$, the coordinate rescaling induced by the algebra contraction (\ref{our_resc1}), (\ref{our_resc2}) and (\ref{our_resc3}) is